Back to Top

 • Multiple performance opportunities

-The camp concludes with a final concert performance in the beautiful Hoag Recital Hall.
+Camp concludes with a performance in Hoag Recital Hall.

 On-Campus Housing (Adult Supervised)